 Can an S-Pass holder apply for a loan?

 In a nutshell, yes.
-A valid S-Pass is among the most basic and often requested documents by lenders when foreigners apply for personal loans in Singapore.
+A valid S-Pass is among the most basic and often requested documents by financial institutions when foreigners apply for personal loans in Singapore.

 Where can you take an urgent personal loan in Singapore?

-Most banks and licensed money lenders will approve loans and give you the funds you need quickly.
+Most banks and financial institutions will approve loans and give you the funds you need quickly.
 The approval time can take as little as a minute to 48 hours, and the loan disbursement time can range from one to five days, depending on the financial institution.

 This isn’t exclusive to Singapore citizens, and foreigners can take advantage of this option should they choose to.